scottslowe/learning-tools/aws/nat-instance-pulumi/README.md

 While not complex, the Pulumi program here does illustrate a few things that might be useful for newer users:

-* How to structure Go code in Pulumi when splitting into multiple files for manageability
+* How to structure Go code in Pulumi when splitting the code into multiple files for manageability
 * Supporting both X86_64/AMD64- as well as ARM64-based configurations
 * Dynamically looking up an AMI
 * Creating an SSH key